PART 19.00 (Amended) - Lake County Residential Real Estate

 B. Any information or data retained by the Court shall be provided to the Administrative Office of the Illinois Courts at such times and in such manner as may be required.

 A. All participants shall at all times cooperate with the Agency and the Mediator, including appearing promptly as directed for appointments and mediation, communicating as directed, engaging in appropriate behavior at all times, and promptly preparing a loss mitigation package, or tendering or acknowledging receipt of or reviewing documents or information as directed.
-Failure to cooperate as required shall result in the issuance of a Non-Cooperation Report from the Agency or Final Report from the Mediator and the mediation shall be terminated and the stay shall be lifted.
+Failure to cooperate as required shall result in the issuance of a Non-Cooperation Report from the Agency, the Mediator, or Program Coordinator and the mediation shall be terminated and the stay shall be lifted.
 Additionally, sanctions may be imposed by the Court on motion or sua sponte.